arondadi/cairn-is/first-edition/cairn-srd.md

 **Hooded Men**
 12 HP, 9 STR, 12 DEX, 14 WIL, leystaff (d8), a Spellbook (Choose one: _Charm_, _Hypnotize_, _Push/Pull_, Shield_)
 - The Watchers of the Wood; a cult that derive their power from leylines, rune stones, and the like.
-- Critical damage: leech a part of the victim's soul (1d4 WIL damage).
+- Critical skaði: leech a part of the victim's soul (1d4 WIL skaði).

 **Cobblehounds**
 12 HP, 2 Armor, 14 STR, 1 DEX, 8 WIL, bite (d10)